gramps-project/gramps-web-docs/docs/en/user-guide/map.md

 !!! note
     OpenHistoricalMap coverage varies by region and period.
 Areas or eras with sparse contributions may show limited historical detail.
 If you notice missing or inaccurate historical data, consider [contributing to OpenHistoricalMap](https://www.openhistoricalmap.org) – it is an open community project that anyone can edit.

+## Custom map overlays

+In addition to the built-in base layers, you can turn any scanned historical map image – stored in Gramps as a **Media** object – into a custom overlay positioned on the live map.
+This is useful for scans of old city plans, parish maps, or property maps that you want to compare directly against modern or historical geography.

+### Georeferencing an image

+1. Open the media object for the scanned map image and switch to edit mode.
+2. Open the "Map" tab and click **Edit coordinates**.
+This opens a georeferencing dialog with the image alongside a map.
+3. Click **Select a point on the map**, then click the location on the map that a point on the image should correspond to.
+The image is placed on the map for the first time as soon as a point is selected.
+4. Use the **Scale** slider to resize the image and the **Opacity** slider to see the base map through it while positioning.
+5. Click **Align the image** and click on the map again to shift the image so that the pinned point lines up precisely.
+6. Repeat the scale, opacity, and align steps until the image matches the underlying geography, then save.

+Behind the scenes, this stores the image's corner coordinates in a `map:bounds` attribute on the media object.

+### Viewing overlays on the Map page

+Once a media object has been georeferenced this way, it automatically becomes available as a toggleable layer on the Map page.
+Open the layer switcher (stacked-layers icon, bottom-left) to show or hide each overlay independently of the base map.
+Overlays are listed by the media object's title.